gentlemandeep/yayocorp/readme.md

 The exocore is developed by [Remilia Corporation](https://remilia.org) as a [Jamstack](https://jamstack.org/) worfklow and extension of [Foam](https://github.com/foambubble/foam) to complete the system of an accessible and standardized autopublishing knowledgebase network, as a proof-of-concept for [Remilia's New Internet](https://mirror.xyz/charlemagnefang.eth/831rVsd2Z7cjxnBAw118gW8MylKibfC2AeJ6YUHiAvA).

+## How to Begin
+Follow the 15 minutes no code instructions [installation-instructions](https://remiliaexocore.netlify.app/articles/installation-instructions/) to install your exocore and set up automatic publishing with Netlify.

 ## Introduction

 Do you take notes, or conduct personal research?
 Do you output or collect text or image content in any form, such as a blog, poetry, diary or visual art?
 Do you intake any form of media, and want to catalogue your findings or thoughts?
 Do you forget information?
 The Exocore is a means to store and organize and publish such a bank of information in an easily navigable form.